kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ## CAUTION

-You need to be careful in reading the report by my plug-in.
+You need to be careful in reading the report by the plug-in.

 The plug-in does not scan the source codes of all Test Cases.
 Rather, the plug-in monitors the runtime behavior of Test Case A, B, C which are bundled in a specific Test Suite you executed.
-So the report can only be correct about the Test Case A, B, C. If you have more Test Case X, Y, Z which are not bundled in the Test Suite you checked, then the report can not count the references to Test Objects by Test Case X, Y, Z.
+So the report can only be correct about the Test Case A, B, C. If you have other Test Cases X, Y, Z (which are not bundled in the Test Suite), then the report can not count the references to Test Objects by Test Case X, Y, Z.

-Therefore it is recommended that you create a Test Suite.
-Any name it can be, e.g, **TS_runAllTestCases**.
-This should bundle all of your Test Cases so that the my plugin can compile reports as comprehensive as possible.
+Therefore it is recommended that you create a special Test Suite for compiling a "Test Object Usage Report".
+It's name can be any; e.g, **TS_runAllTestCases**.
+This should bundle all of your Test Cases so that the plugin can compile reports as comprehensive as possible.

 ## WARNING

 ### Test Case failures make the report unreliable

-The report will be unreliable when any Test Case failed and stopped during a Test Suite run.
-In that case, the statements after the failure will be skipped.
-My plugin will not be informed of the behavior of skipped statements.
-So the report would be unreliable.
+The report will be unreliable when any Test Case failed and stopped.
+The statements after the failure will be skipped.
+My plugin will be ignorant of the skipped statements.
+In such a case the report becomes unreliable.
 You should fix all problems in Test Cases first.

 >I am sure you would be tempted to look at the failures first.
 Garbages in the Object Repository is low profile.